driss-chelouati/driss-chelouati/README.md

 <br />

 Hi, I'm Driss Chelouati, a passionate self-taught UI/UX designer and Frontend developer from Morocco.
 My passion for software lies with dreaming up ideas and making them come true with elegant interfaces.
-I take great care in the experience, architecture, and code quality of the things I build.
+I take great care of the experience and code quality of the stuff I build.

 - 🏆 Iam an Elite author on [ThemeForest](https://themeforest.net/user/cssninjastudio/portfolio)